ManucrackYT/LapsusClient/README.md

 * 🖌️ Customizable Client Area.
   * Change easily name and logo
-  * Customize news as you want, modify the new title, picture, description and link
+  * Customize news as you want, modify the news title, picture, description and link
 * 📂 See your servers, all in one place.
   * See which servers you have created on the Dashboard and access them by clicking just a button
 * 🔑 **Discord Authentication.**